sankar-mohan/EA71C53A/H3/wireless_system_pic32cxbz_wbz/BLE_ZIGBEE_Provisioning.md

 9. Select the Zigbee device component by click on the component (here Thermostat) in the project graph.
 Now the *Configuration Options* tab will list the Configurations for the selected Zigbee device.
 	Ensure that the *Manual Configuration* is selected and *Network Formation Commissioning Enable* and *AUTOMATIC COMMISSIONING ON STARTUP* is deselected as shown in below figure.

  <div style="text-align:center"><img src="docs/resources/Zigbee_device_Configuration.jpg" /></div>

 10. Select the BLE Stack component by click on the component.
 In the *Configuration Options* tab, Expand *Generic Access Profile (GAP)* --> *Advertising* and then expand *Advertising Data* and *Scan Response Data*.

 11. In *Advertising Data* menu, ensure that *Local Name* is deselected and selected in *Scan Response Data* --> *Local Name*.
 	In *Advertising Data* menu, ensure that *Service Data* is selected, *Service UUID* is selected as 0xFEDA and *Service Data* is set as 0xFF03 as shown in below figure.

  <div style="text-align:center"><img src="docs/resources/BLE_Adv_MBD_app.jpg" /></div>

 **Note**:
 - 0xFEDA is a 16-bit Service UUID which is purchased by Microchip from Bluetooth SIG.
 - In order to list the device while scanning in Microchip Bluetooth Data (MBD) mobile application, the device should advertise with Service UUID as 0xFEDA and Service Data as 0xFF03.

 12. Generate the code.
-Refer section *Harmony 3 Code Generation* for more details.
+Refer [link](../wireless_apps_pic32cxbz2_wbz45/apps/docs/generate_code.md) for more details.

-13. After generating the program source from MHC interface by clicking Generate Code, the BLE Zigbee Provisioning application service can be found in the following project directories.
+13. After generating the program source from MCC interface by clicking Generate Code, the BLE Zigbee Provisioning application service can be found in the following project directories.

  <div style="text-align:center"><img src="docs/resources/project_files.jpg" /></div>